-Due to the diverse types of potentially affected source categories listed in the response to question (15), specific impacts of this proposed rulemaking on industry would vary.
-The implementation of §§ 129.91-129.95 for attaining and maintaining the 1-hour ozone standard required the Department to submit approximately 600 case-by-case RACT determinations from 1995 to 2006 to the EPA Administrator for Federal approval as revisions to Pennsylvania's SIP.
-The Department averted a similar issue with the implementation of presumptive RACT standards in §§ 129.96-129.100; whereby, optimization of existing control measures may have been necessary to meet the presumptive standards.
+Due to the diverse types of potentially affected source categories listed in the response to question (15), specific impacts of this final-form rulemaking on industry will vary.
+The implementation of §§ 129.91-129.95 for attaining and maintaining the 1-hour ozone standard required the Department to submit approximately 600 case-by-case RACT determinations from 1995 to 2006 to the EPA Administrator for Federal approval as revisions to the Commonwealth's SIP.
+The Department averted a similar issue with the implementation of presumptive RACT standards for certain source categories in §§ 129.96-129.100 whereby optimization of existing control measures may have been necessary to meet the presumptive standards.
 However, the implementation of the RACT II presumptive standards in 2016 resulted in the Department evaluating and preparing approximately 135 individual case-by-case SIP submittals under §§ 129.96-129.100.
-This proposed rulemaking would establish applicability requirements for the implementation of specified RACT requirements for the ten identified source types for attaining the 2015 8-hour ozone standard and maintaining the 1997 and 2008 8-hour ozone standards.
-This proposed rulemaking would also establish presumptive, averaging and alternative RACT requirements for other subject source types.
-The measures in this proposed rulemaking are reasonably necessary to attain and maintain the applicable health-and welfare-based 8-hour ozone NAAQS in this Commonwealth and to establish consistent standards for the owners and operators of all affected facilities that are major NOX emitting or VOC emitting facilities, or both.
+This final-form rulemaking establishes applicability requirements for the implementation of specified CAA RACT requirements for the ten identified source types to assist the Commonwealth in attainment of the 2015 8-hour ozone NAAQS and maintenance of the 1997 and 2008

+8-hour ozone NAAQS.
+This final-form rulemaking also establishes presumptive, averaging and alternative RACT requirements for other subject source types.
+The air pollution control measures in this final-form rulemaking are reasonably necessary to attain and maintain the applicable health-based and welfare-based 8-hour ozone NAAQS in this Commonwealth and to establish consistent standards for the owners and operators of affected facilities that are a major NO_x emitting facility, a major VOC emitting facility, or both.

-Benefits of this proposed rulemaking to the affected owners and operators include implementation of consistent presumptive RACT requirements and RACT emission limitations across the Commonwealth.
-This would minimize the need for owners and operators to develop a case-by-case RACT permit application with the associated costs and time constraints.
-This would minimize the downtime to the operation and allow owners and operators to maintain and grow their operations, maintain jobs and staffing levels, and maintain or increase their revenues.
+Benefits of this final-form rulemaking to the affected owners and operators include implementation of consistent presumptive RACT requirements and RACT emission limitations across this Commonwealth.
+This will minimize the need for owners and operators to develop a case-by-case RACT permit application with the associated costs and time constraints as well as minimize the downtime to the operation.
+Implementation of these control measures will allow affected owners and operators to maintain and grow their operations, maintain jobs and staffing levels, and maintain or increase their revenues.
+In addition, eligible owners and operators will benefit from the administratively efficient and less resource intensive process in final-form § 129.114(i) for submitting analyses demonstrating that RACT II controls remain RACT for the 2015 standard.
+These owners and operators will not have to pay an application fee or costs for newspaper notices associated with public participation requirements.

-Benefits to the Department would include the minimization of case-by-case permit reviews and the associated demand on staff resources.
+Benefits to the Department include the minimization of case-by-case permit reviews and the associated demand on staff resources.

-This proposed rulemaking may create economic opportunities for NOX and VOC emission control technology innovators, manufacturers and distributors through an increased demand for new or improved equipment.
-In addition, the owners and operators of regulated facilities may be required to install and operate an emissions monitoring system or equipment necessary for an emissions monitoring method in order to comply with this proposed rulemaking, thereby creating an economic opportunity for the emissions monitoring industry.
+This final-form rulemaking may create economic opportunities for NO_x and VOC emission control technology innovators, manufacturers and distributors through an increased demand for new or improved equipment.
+In addition, the owners and operators of regulated facilities may be required to install and operate an emissions monitoring system or equipment necessary for an emissions monitoring method in order to comply with this final-form rulemaking, thereby creating an economic opportunity for the emissions monitoring industry.